kaykay-dv/pocketsearch/docs/spellchecker.md

 # Spell checker

 pocketsearch provides a simple implementation of a SpellChecker that can be used to correct misspelled tokens in a query.
+By default spell checking is turned off.
 In order to support spellchecking, you have to to setup your schema as follows:

+## Enabling spell checking

 ```Python
 from pocketsearch import Schema, Text